Yellowen/Faalis/docs/guides/source/getting_started.md

 Installation
 -------------

-Simply add `faalis` to your gem file like this:
+Simply add these to the end of your `Gemfile`:

 ```ruby
 source 'http://rails-assets.org' do